Time-Based Alert Grouping

 No, like manually created incidents, the Incidents REST API bypasses alerts and directly creates incidents.
 With this in mind, it is not affected by Time-Based Alert Grouping.

-This also applies to any integrations that create incidents via REST API, for example ServiceNow Enterprise integration.
+This also applies to any integrations that create incidents via REST API, for example ServiceNow integration.

-Events sent via the Events API v2 will still work with Time-Based Alert Grouping.
+Events sent via the Events API v2 will work with Time-Based Alert Grouping.

 Is there a limit to how many alerts can group into a single incident?

-Yes, incidents are limited to 1,000 alerts.
-After this limit is reached, a new incident will be created and subsequent alerts will continue grouping into the most recent incident.
+Yes, PagerDuty incidents are limited to 1,000 alerts.
+After this limit is reached, a new incident will be created and subsequent alerts will continue to group into the most recent incident.